 Erik Knudsen is a filmmaker and Professor of Media Practice at the University of Central Lancashire.
 Prior to joining UCLan, Erik was a Professor of Visual and Digital Culture at Bournemouth University’s Media School.
 He has also been Professor of Film Practice at the University of Salford, where he was for a period of time Head of the School of Media, Music and Performance.

+Erik runs his own film production company, One Day Films Ltd (onedayfilms.com).
 More recently, Erik has been engaged with photography.
 He has exhibited and published, for example his photographic essay Cuba in Waiting was exhibited at the Cervantes Institute in Manchester (2013) and Dean Clough Galleries, Halifax (2014) and is available as a book.
-Erik runs his own film production company, One Day Films Ltd (onedayfilms.com).
+His latest work, entitled Doubt. photographic and poetic book, combined with a film.
+This work had its opening exhibition in Manchester, United Kingdom, during January 2018 and has also been exhibited at Dean Clough Galleries, Halifax, from October 2018 to January 2019.

-Predominantly practice-led film research, in particular narrative documentary and fiction.
-Erik is interested in exploring alternative modes of cinematic narratives and stories, changing practices resulting from developments in production and dissemination technologies and in the epistemology of fact and fiction within the narrative moving image.
-His own work takes the form of creative practice and applied theory and is concerned with the exploration and development of transcendent qualities and themes in cinematic storytelling and understanding the meaning of independence in contemporary filmmaking contexts.
+Erik Knudsen conducts predominantly practice-led film research, in particular narrative documentary and fiction.
+He is interested in exploring alternative modes of cinematic narratives and stories, the changing narrative practices resulting from developments in production and dissemination technologies and in the epistemology of fact and fiction within the narrative moving image.
+His own creative work takes the form of creative practice and applied theory and is concerned with the exploration and development of transcendent qualities and themes in cinematic storytelling and understanding the meaning and impact of independence in contemporary filmmaking contexts.
 Erik has several PhD students and many completions.
 He is principal investigator on two recent Arts and Humanities Research Council grants: StoryLab International Film Development Research Network (2016 - 2018) and StoryLab Skills Training for Democratised Film Industries (2019 - 2020).